 The Human Research Protection Office has a wide variety of education programs to meet the needs of faculty, investigators, research staff, and students at WU.

-We can arrange presentations or group sessions on the following topics or any topic relevant to human subjects protections and the conduct of human subjects research at WU.
+HRPO provides educational presentations tailored to the needs of your department, division, or research group.
+HRPO can arrange presentations on the following topics or any topic relevant to human subjects protections and the conduct of human subjects research at WU.

 A joint program of the Human Research Protection Office (HRPO) and Office of the Vice Chancellor for Research (OVCR), the goals of the Study Initiation Program are to: